Body

 Tuition Deadline

-Students are responsible for paying tuition by the tuition deadline.
+You are responsible for paying tuition by the tuition deadline.
 Students who do not meet the quarterly deadlines listed will have their financial aid application reviewed, however eligibility may not be determined until after the tuition payment deadline.

 Financial Aid Office